 The above quote has been lifted from the inscribed stone placard situated beside Nico ditch, which runs through the park.
 The ditch is said to have formed a defensive line against Danish or Viking raiders attacking up the Mersey.
 The story is that it was dug in the space of one night - quite a feat in the ninth century-as it measures at five miles, 183 yards.

 1225 Platt Family EstateIn 1225, the lands around the park became the property of the Platt family, who retained ownership until 1625, when it was bought by wealthy textile merchant Ralph Worsley.
 The existing manor house: Platt Hall, was built in 1764 to a classic Georgian design, is now a listed building and houses Manchester's Costume Museum.
 The grounds currently occupied by most of the park were originally the agricultural fields owned and cultivated by employees of the Platt family.

-AshfieldsThe south end of the park, known today as Ashfields, was the grounds of a further stately home, built around 1835.
+AshfieldThe south end of the park, known today as Ashfield, was the grounds of a further stately home, built around 1835.
 It was owned by a Mr Robinson 'a well-known Manchester merchant'.
 He had 'extensive pleasure grounds contain(ing) plantations, fishponds and every kind of garden' which include the Shakespearean Garden and the cathedral Arch which are now in Platt Fields Park.

 The Cathedral Arch was originally a window from Manchester Cathedral, acquired as a folly by Mr Robinson, when the cathedral windows were replaced.

 The Ashfields Estate was bought by Manchester Corporation in 1913, the house and stables demolished and the land added to the park.